DIAGNijmegen/picai_eval/README.md

 metrics = evaluate(
     y_det=y_det,
     y_true=y_true,
-    subject_list=subject_list,  # may be omitted
+    subject_list=subject_list,  # optional
 )
 ```

-- `y_det` iterable of all detection_map volumes to evaluate.
-Each detection map should a 3D volume containing connected components (in 3D) of the same confidence.
-Each detection map may contain an arbitrary number of connected components, with different or equal confidences.
+- `y_det`: Iterable of all detection maps to evaluate.
+Each detection map is a 3D volume with non-connected, non-overlapping lesion detections.
+Each lesion detection is a connected component (in 3D) with the same _confidence or likelihood score_ per voxel.
+Each detection map may contain an arbitrary number of such lesion detections.
+Alternatively, `y_det` may contain filenames of detection maps ending in `.nii.gz`/`.mha`/`.mhd`/`.npy`/`.npz`, which will be loaded on-the-fly.

-Alternatively, y_det may contain filenames ending in .nii.gz/.mha/.mhd/.npy/.npz, which will be loaded on-the-fly.
+- `y_true`: Iterable of all ground-truth annotations.
+Each annotation should be a 3D volume of the same shape as its corresponding detection map, with non-connected, non-overlapping ground-truth lesions. `1` is used to encode ground-truth lesions, and `0` is to encode the background.
+Alternatively, `y_true` may contain filenames of binary annotations ending in .nii.gz/.mha/.mhd/.npy/.npz, which will be loaded on-the-fly.

-- `y_true`: iterable of all ground truth labels.
-Each label should be a 3D volume of the same shape as the corresponding detection map.
-Alternatively, `y_true` may contain filenames ending in .nii.gz/.mha/.mhd/.npy/.npz, which should contain binary labels and be loaded on-the-fly.
-Use `1` to encode ground truth lesion, and `0` to encode background.
+Default parameters will perform evaluation as per the specifications of the [PI-CAI challenge](https://pi-cai.grand-challenge.org/).
+Optionally, the specifications for evaluation can be adapted using the following parameters:

-The default parameters will perform the evaluation as used in the PI-CAI challenge.
-Optionally, the evaluation can be adapted using the following parameters:
+- `sample_weight`: Case-level sample weight.
+When this feature is used in conjunction with lesion-level evaluation, the same weight is applied to all lesion candidates of the same case.
+Lesion-wise sample weighting is currently not supported.

-- `sample_weight`: case-level sample weight.
-These weights will also be applied to the lesion-level evaluation, with same weight for all lesion candidates of the same case.
+- `subject_list`: List of sample identifiers, to give recognizable names to the evaluation results.

-- `subject_list`: list of sample identifiers, to give recognizable names to the evaluation results.
+- `min_overlap`: Defines the threshold of the hit criterion, i.e. the minimal required Intersection over Union (IoU) or Dice similarity coefficient (DSC) between predicted lesion candidates and ground-truth lesions, for predicted lesions to be counted as true positive detections.
+Default value: 0.1.

-- `min_overlap`: defines the minimal required Intersection over Union (IoU) or Dice similarity coefficient (DSC) between a lesion candidate and ground truth lesion, to be counted as a true positive detection.
-Default: 0.1.
+- `overlap_func`: Function used to calculate the basis of the hit criterion, i.e. the object overlap between predicted lesion candidates and ground-truth lesions.
+This can be set as 'IoU' to use Intersection over Union, or 'DSC' to use Dice similarity coefficient.
+Alternatively, any other function can also be provided with the signature `func(detection_map, annotation) -> overlap [0, 1]`.
+Default value: 'IoU'.

-- `overlap_func`: function to calculate overlap between a lesion candidate and ground truth mask.
-May be 'IoU' for Intersection over Union, or 'DSC' for Dice similarity coefficient.
-Alternatively, provide a function with signature `func(detection_map, annotation) -> overlap [0, 1]`.
-Default: IoU.
+- `case_confidence`: Function used to derive case-level prediction or confidence, from lesion-level detections or confidences (as denoted by 'f(x)' in ['Evaluation Pipeline'](#evaluation-pipeline).
+Default value: 'max' (which simply takes the maximum of the detection map, as the case-level prediction).

-- `case_confidence`: function to derive case-level confidence from lesion-level confidences.
-Default: max.
+- `multiple_lesion_candidates_selection_criteria`: Used to account for [split-merge scenarios](https://www.nature.com/articles/s41598-020-64803-w/figures/1).
+When multiple lesion candidates have sufficient overlap with the ground-truth lesion, this condition determines which lesion candidate is selected as the true positive, and which lesion candidates are discarded or counted as false positives.
+Default value: 'overlap' (which selects the lesion candidate with the highest degree of overlap).

-- `multiple_lesion_candidates_selection_criteria`: when multiple lesion candidates have sufficient overlap with the ground truth lesion mask, this determines which lesion candidate is selected as TP.
-Default: overlap.
+- `allow_unmatched_candidates_with_minimal_overlap`: Used to account for [split-merge scenarios](https://www.nature.com/articles/s41598-020-64803-w/figures/1).
+When multiple lesion candidates have sufficient overlap with the ground-truth lesion, this condition determines whether non-selected lesion candidates are discarded or count as false positives.
+Default value: False (i.e. non-selected lesion candidates are not counted as false positives).

-- `allow_unmatched_candidates_with_minimal_overlap`: when multiple lesion candidates have sufficient overlap with the ground truth lesion mask, this determines whether the lesion that is not selected counts as a false positive.
-Default: not counted as false positive.
+- `num_parallel_calls`: Number of CPU threads used to process evaluation.
+Default value: 8.

-- `num_parallel_calls`: number of threads to use for evaluation.
-Default: 8.
+#

-### Evaluate samples stored in a folder
+### Evaluate All Detection Maps stored in a Specific Folder
-To evaluate detection maps stored on disk, prepare the input folders in the following format:
+To evaluate numerous detection maps stored on disk, prepare input folders in the following format:

 ```
 path/to/detection_maps/